ColdTrick/thewire_tools/README.txt

 - Wire posts in groups (optional)
 - Notification on mention (user tool setting, default off)
-- Conversations
-- Ajax pagination (more button)
 - Mentions
-- Hashtag support
 - Autocomplete of friends and (recently used) hashtags when composing a wire post
-- Reply page showing conversation
 - Search wire posts
 - Delete action returns to referer page
-- Post action forward to more sane locations
 - Index widget (for use with Widget Manager plugin)
+- Group widget (for use with Widget Manager plugin)
 - Post to the wire widget (index / dashboard) (no entity listing)
-- Extend thewire widget with a post form
+- Optional Extend thewire widgets with a post form

 = ToDo =

 - url shortning
 - post thewire on 'enter' in message
 - share on the wire
+- Ajax pagination (more button)
+- move autocomplete to an action

+- migrate conversation thread id to wire_thread // runonce
+-